jay-kanakala/innovify/README.md

 ``` 127.0.0.1:3000 ```
 Make sure the port is free or else go to config files and change the port variable.
 Enter above url in browser.
 The home page should show a welcome message

-I created a free redis cloud account. included it here so you can do fast testing instead of running a server in your local
+I created a free redis cloud account. included it here to demonstrate live usage instead of running a server in local.
+I will remove it after assessment

 ## Usage
 1. To get list of users GET ```127.0.0.1:3000/user```